Q: What is the AWS Storage Gateway service?

-Yes, the AWS Storage Gateway in compliance with the Payment Card Industry Data Security Standard (PCI DSS) based on recent assessments.
+A: Yes, the AWS Storage Gateway in compliance with the Payment Card Industry Data Security Standard (PCI DSS) based on recent assessments.
 Existing customers can download the Attestation of Compliance (AOC) and PCI Responsibility Summary reports in the AWS Management Console with AWS Artifact, and prospective customers can request them through AWS sales.

 Q: What AWS Storage Gateway types can I manage through AWS Backup?

-You can manage backup and retention policies for cached and stored volume modes of Volume Gateway through AWS Backup.
+A: You can manage backup and retention policies for cached and stored volume modes of Volume Gateway through AWS Backup.